canonical/vanilla-framework/docs/patterns/labels.md

 <a href="/examples/patterns/labels/updated/"
     class="js-example">
-View example of the labels pattern
+View example of the updated label pattern
 </a>

 ### Validated